More Like This

 Al Lith Island – Southern Jeddah

-This tiny island is a favorite for divers and tourists alike, located just off the coast of Al Lith, south of Jeddah.
+This tiny island, located just off the coast of Al Lith, south of Jeddah, is a favorite for divers and tourists alike.

 Al Lith Island has a white sandy beach bordered by shallow, clear blue waters, perfect for both snorkeling and swimming.

-Seasoned divers love the area because it is a known site for whale sharks’ sightings and large fish of various varieties.
+Seasoned divers love the area because it is a known site for whale shark sightings and large fish of various varieties.

 Visitors to the island set up camp and spend the next few days diving and exploring this dry island, which features mountain ravines and a network of caves.